ssable94/Open-edX/docs/source/index.rst

 -------------------------------------

 :Author: Sachin Sable
-:Address: 2669 E. 7th Street, Apt i
-          Bloomington, IN - 47408
-          USA
 :Contact: ssable@umail.iu.edu
 :organization: Data Science Program
 :date: 24 May 2016
 :status: This is a "work in progress"
 :copyright: This document has been placed in the public domain.
-You
-            may do with it as you wish.
-You may copy, modify, redistribute, reattribute, sell, buy, rent, lease,
-            destroy, or improve it, quote it at length, excerpt, incorporate, collate, fold, staple, or mutilate it, or do anything else to it that your or anyone else's heart desires.
+You may copy, modify, redistribute, reattribute, improve it, quote it at length, excerpt, incorporate.
 :Dedication:
     For developers who want to install Open edX platform.
 :abstract:

     This document is a demonstration of the how to install and configure open edX platform (dogwood release) on amazon web services.